Bob Coronato: Life and career

 Coronato was introduced to many of the ranches in the area.
 Soon Coronato was free labor in exchange for the chance to capture the life of modern cowboys.
 His days were spent at brandings, helping to gather cattle, or just fixing fence on ranches as big as 300,000 acres.
 His nights were spent painting the events he had witnessed.
 George White, foremen of the I.P.Y ranch, and his wife Vicki took Coronato under their wing.
 They made sure he didn't "get himself killed", as George would say.
 He was always welcome and much of his early work comes from events and scenes from that ranch.

 After diving into the "cowboy" way of life Coronato was introduced to Tom Waugh.
 Waugh is an artist specializing in Native American subject matter and a dealer in Native American artifacts.
 He introduced Coronato to the world of collecting and painting this subject matter.
 Coronato began studying American Indian culture, past and present.
 He began collecting American Indian artifacts and soon he was drawn to the many nearby reservations.
 Hulett is in a hub very close to the Crow, Cheyenne, and Sioux Indian reservations.

 Coronato started visiting the reservations.
 He witnessed the beauty and tradition that was in practice.
 Coronato admires and respects the American Indians and their strength as a society.
 He wanted to share his experiences through his work and began painting the modern life on the reservations through depicting their practice of traditions.
 Coronato's work evolved from painting historical scenes to only painting what he saw in the present.
 Coronato was soon invited to attend Crow Fair on the Crow Agency in Montana and other ceremonies held on reservations throughout Montana, Wyoming, and South Dakota.

 After Coronato had spent many years painting in oils, he decide to draw.
 He had always been influenced by Edward Borein and admired his intaglio copper plate etchings.
 Coronato began making plates and printing them in his studio in Wyoming in the late 1990s.
-Coronato is very successful intaglio printmaker who has produced numerous images.
+Coronato is a successful intaglio printmaker who has produced numerous images.
 He was dubbed the "Leonardo da Vinci of Cowboy Art" by the New York Post and has mastered the skill of original printmaking.